 \subsection{Ablation Study}

-To investigate the impact corresponding to key components of the proposed method, we conduct ablation studies on the validation set of QVHighlights.

-\textbf{Component ablation.}\; We first investigate the effectiveness of each component in our RGTR.
-As shown in Tab.~\ref{table4}, we report the impact according to explicit anchor initialization, region-guided attention module, and IoU-aware scoring head.
-The results demonstrate that each component contributes significantly to overall performance and using all components improves performance by 3.93\% in terms of R1@0.7 and 3.83\% in terms of mAP$_{\text{avg}}$.
+\textbf{Main Ablation.}\; We first investigate the effectiveness of each component in RGTR.
+As shown in Tab.~\ref{table4}, we report the impact according to anchor explicit initialization, region-guided attention module, and IoU-aware scoring head.
+Notably, setting (b) represents the decoder only uses the explicitly initialized dynamic anchors, while setting (d) utilizes both static and dynamic anchors during the decoding process.
+The results demonstrate that each component contributes significantly to overall performance and setting (f) improves performance by 3.93\% in terms of R1@0.7 and 3.83\% in terms of mAP$_{\text{avg}}$ by using all components.

-\textbf{Distribution of anchor initialization.}\; We adopt another simple uniform sampling strategy to replace the k-means algorithm.
-Specifically, we first generate a uniform grid on the normalized $m_c\times m_\sigma$ area, and uniformly sample 5 $\times$ 5 = 25 anchor pairs in a practical temporal region.
-As shown in Tab.~\ref{table5}, the performance drops significantly when replacing the k-means algorithm with the uniform sampling for explicit anchor initialization.
-It verifies that our k-means algorithm can provide optimal explicit regional priors for the decoding process.
+\textbf{Anchor Initialization Method.}\; We adopt another two simple initialization methods to replace the k-means algorithm. ``random'' means utilizing random learnable queries as moment queries. ``uniform grid'' means generating a uniform grid on the normalized $m_c\times m_\sigma$ area, and uniformly sampling 5 $\times$ 5 = 25 points in a practical temporal region.
+As shown in Tab.~\ref{table5}, the performance of k-means initialization is significantly better than random initialization and uniform grid initialization.
+It verifies that k-means algorithm can provide optimal explicit regional priors for decoding process.

-\textbf{IoU loss type.}\; As shown in Tab.~\ref{table6}, we employ different IoU loss to supervise the IoU score.
-All loss types can significantly improve performance, among which L2 loss achieves optimal performance.

-\textbf{Various scoring methods.}\; We utilize the product between classification confidence and IoU score as the final ranking criterion.
-Tab.~\ref{table7} compares the product fusion with other methods, where IoU superv. means only using confidence score with IoU loss as supervision.
-All strategies have significant performance improvements, among which the product strategy achieves the best performance.
+\textbf{Scoring Method.}\; Tab.~\ref{table5} compares the product fusion with other scoring methods, where IoU superv. means only using confidence score with IoU loss as supervision.
+All methods have significant performance improvements, among which the product method achieves the best performance.